Mask: China

 Shigong dance masks were used in shamanic rituals to thank the gods, while nuo dance masks protected from bad spirits.
 Wedding masks were used to pray for good luck and a lasting marriage, and "Swallowing Animal" masks were associated with protecting the home and symbolised the "swallowing" of disaster.
 Opera masks were used in a basic "common" form of opera performed without a stage or backdrops.
 These led to colourful facial patterns that we see in today's Peking opera.

 India/Sri Lanka/Indo-China

 Masked characters, usually divinities, are a central feature of Indian dramatic forms, many based on depicting the epics Mahabharata and Ramayana.
-Countries that have had strong Indian cultural influences – Cambodia, Burma, Indonesia, Thailand, and Lao – have developed the Indian forms, combined with local myths, and developed their own characteristic styles.
+Countries that have had strong Indian cultural influences – Cambodia, Indonesia, Laos, Myanmar, and Thailand – have developed the Indian forms, combined with local myths, and developed their own characteristic styles.

 The masks are usually highly exaggerated and formalised, and share an aesthetic with the carved images of monstrous heads that dominate the facades of Hindu and Buddhist temples.
 These faces or Kirtimukhas, 'Visages of Glory', are intended to ward off evil and are associated with the animal world as well as the divine.
 During ceremonies, these visages are given active form in the great mask dramas of the South and South-eastern Asian region.